dimasdanz/KendaliPintuArduino/README.md

 This hardware is used to control a door, and authorize people and record every user who uses the door.
 The Arduino can be enabled/disabled via Android and Web.
 Door can be opened by tapping an NFC-Enabled Android device to a specific nfc tag.
+If the Android does not have nfc support, door can be opened by scanning a specific QR Code.
 There is also a keypad on the hardware for manual password input.
 Every log such as enabling/disabling, people enter or exit will be recorded and will send a notification to Android device.
 To use the Android app, you need to login as user which stored in the database.